vgeadau/store/README.md

 - (11.2) Controllers were implemented to be light:
 They should not contain code such try / catch, or conversions from entity to dto(s).
 - (11.3) UserDTO doesn't contain password.
 This DTO is used in Product.
-Password was purposely skipped, because we don't allow user to change his password while performing product operations.
+Password was purposely skipped, because we don't allow user to change his password while performing product CRUD operations.
-- (11.4) Several motives why I choose my StoreException to implement RuntimeException:
+- (11.4) Several motives why I choose my StoreException to implement RuntimeException and not (a checked exception):
  - Clean code / vs verbose
  - Better suited for business logic errors
  - Should bubble up to the controller layer